scriptnull/oss-checklist/checklist.md

 # OSS Project Checklist

+A copy of the below checklist could be obtained from https://github.com/scriptnull/oss-checklist (Help us make it better!)

 ## Pre-checks
 - [ ] Able to explain your project in a tweet ?
 - [ ] Choose a name for the project